-- 1. Tighten the fuel filler cap.
-Wipe up any spilled fuel. - 2.
-Check all fuel lines, hoses and connections for leaks and deterioration. - NOTE: Each time you refuel, inspect all fuel lines, hoses and connections for leaks and deterioration.
+- Tighten the fuel filler cap.
+Wipe up any spilled fuel. - Check all fuel lines, hoses and connections for leaks and deterioration. - 3.
+Ventilate the engine compartment by running the blower for five minutes.

+NOTE: Each time you refuel, inspect all fuel lines, hoses and connections for leaks and deterioration.